lwinmoehein/MM-Mobile-Tools-JS/README.md

   - [License](#license)
 ## Features

-- Check if a phone number is a valid local ( Myanmar ) phone number
+- Check if a phone number is a valid Myanmar phone number
 - Get the operator from a phone number

 ## Installing